 In his book, The Elementary Forms of Religious Life, sociologist Emile Durkheim begins his study of religion by noting that central to all religions is a distinction between the sacred and the profane and that religion has to do with sacred things.

-Mircea Eliade in his book, The Sacred and Profane, provides details on the great range of objects and subjects that various peoples throughout the world have considered sacred.
+Mircea Eliade in his book, The Sacred and Profane, provides details on the range of objects and subjects that various peoples throughout the world have considered sacred.
 He divides the topic by sacred places and objects, sacred times, and sacred people.

 That early people should find places such as Devils Tower, Wyoming; Shiprock, New Mexico; or the Grand Canyon (to name a few that I’ve visited) is not surprising.
 Such places still have a strong effect on us.
 Modern aesthetics includes the label of the sublime for such places, places that stand out so strikingly against the ordinary landscapes that we can’t help but be fascinated by them.

 Yet many objects and places considered sacred are rather ordinary.
 Sacred trees, sacred stones, sacred springs are common in traditional religions around the world.
 The range of objects across the globe that are considered sacred are bewilderingly varied.
 (In an article I published here on Dec.
-7, 1917, titled “The Spirit Tree,” I discuss one such object, a tree considered sacred by the Chippewas of Northern Minnesota).
+7, 1917, titled “The Spirit Tree,” I discuss one such object, a tree considered sacred by the Ojibwa of Northern Minnesota).
 That such objects are found throughout the globe and to the beginning of recorded history and earlier, tells us that the idea of the sacred reveals a deep tendency in human nature, irrational as we moderns might find the idea.

 * * *